Khurramnaveed3233/EdTech-Online-Courses-Analysis/README.md

      -  Avoid extremely short or long courses unless targeting niche audiences.

-   ## 9. Impact of Skill Variety on Viewership

 ## Summary of Recommendations
+1. Distribution of course types across categories.
+2. Average number of views by category, sub-category, and language.
+3. Most commonly taught skills in today's educational landscape.
+4. Distribution of languages in which courses are created.
+5. Language preferences for each category.
+6. Impact of subtitles on viewer engagement.
+7. Top instructors by category and sub-category.
+8. Relationship between course duration and views.
+9. Impact of skill variety on viewership.

-1.Focus on Courses in high-demand categories like Business and Data Science.
+1. Focus on Courses in high-demand categories like Business and Data Science.
-2.Prioritize English content but expand into Chinese (Simplified) and Spanish for growth.
+2. Prioritize English content but expand into Chinese (Simplified) and Spanish for growth.
-3.Enhance Marketing and Finance courses with more skills to align with job market demands.
+3. Enhance Marketing and Finance courses with more skills to align with job market demands.
-4.Ensure courses have 1-2 subtitles to maximize engagement.
+4. Ensure courses have 1-2 subtitles to maximize engagement.
-5.Collaborate with top-rated instructors like Daniel and Dr. Abas.
+5. Collaborate with top-rated instructors like Daniel and Dr. Abas.
-6.Design courses with 200-400 hours of content for optimal engagement.
+6. Design courses with 200-400 hours of content for optimal engagement.
-7.Increase skill variety in courses to boost viewership.
+7. Increase skill variety in courses to boost viewership.